vexor/vx-promo/p/privacy.md

 Service, or as otherwise required by law.

 We transfer information about you if Vexor is acquired by or merged with another company.
-In this event, Vexor, inc. will notify you before information about you is transferred and becomes subject to a different privacy policy.
+In this event, Vexor, llc. will notify you before information about you is transferred and becomes subject to a different privacy policy.

 __Information gathering and usage__